bensoer/haanrad/README.md

 TCP options, allow Haanrad to operate on unknown Application Layer protocols.
 Haanrad for example has been tested to use packets from Google's QUIC protocol, and ICMP or NTS error packets from the network.
 Due to this ability, Haanrad is able to heavily blend in and adapt to most network environments.

+###Popular Process Masking
+Haanrad upon startup will immediatly rename itself so as to be disguised as another process during execution.
+Periodicaly throughout Haanrads execution, it will also rename itself again.
+Haanrad picks its names by scanning all process names on the system and then tallies them together to determine the most popular name.
+It then will rename itself to that processes name to look the least suspicious on the victim machine.
+This functionality is meant to exploit the commonality of many users having numerous internet browsers open, making it look unsuspicious when multiple show up with `ps` or system monitor

 ###File Event And File Synchronization
 When operating the exfiltration functions, Haanrad supports two options: File Event Listening, and File Synchronization.
 File